AtomicCityBuild/PayAll/README.md

 **/payallinfo**
 payallinfo.cmd

 They are true on default.
 That means, that they are usable for everyone.
-If you want to use the permissions, you need to open **plugin.yml** and change default for both permissions to **op**
+If you want to use the permissions, you need to open **plugin.yml** and change default for both permissions to **op**.
 It must look like this:
 **default: op**